Tuesday 15 May 2018

 13. Release waffles with tongs or a blunt knife slipped under a corner; the waffles should should come away easily

-14. Serve with bacon, more fruit and: single cream OR whipping cream mixed with strained unsweetened 0-fat yoghurt mixed with vanilla or lemon zest (a 'skinnier' treat) OR strained unsweetened 0-fat yoghurt mixed with vanilla or lemon zest ('I just want something sweet & creamy without breaking my diet!')
+14. Serve with bacon, more fruit and: plant or dairy single or double cream OR whipping cream mixed with strained unsweetened 0-fat dairy/plant yoghurt mixed with vanilla or lemon zest (a 'skinnier' treat) OR strained unsweetened 0-fat yoghurt mixed with vanilla or lemon zest ('I just want something sweet & creamy without breaking my diet!')

-15. OR if serving for afternoon tea, cook a couple of minutes less and pop in the toaster before serving
+15. OR if serving for afternoon tea, cook a couple of minutes less and pop in the toaster or oven to warm before serving

 Tips: